 What I began to see was that He was not merely involved, which was something I took for granted, but that He had directly undertaken to cause this to happen to Jerusalem, and to Judah.
 What this in turn led me to do was to begin to consciously look for more evidences of His direct involvement in the affairs taking place on earth.
 I began to find them all over the place, and sometimes—it looked to me, anyway—with startling ramifications.

-Lamentations 2:1 How has the Lord covered the daughter of Zion with a cloud in his anger, and cast down from heaven unto the earth the beauty of Israel, and remembered not his footstool in the day of his anger!
+Lamentations 2:1 How has the Lord covered the daughter of Zion with a cloud in His anger!
+He cast down from heaven to the earth the beauty of Israel, and did not remember His footstool in the day of His anger.

 That first phrase is a metaphor that says, "God in His anger rendered Israel, Judah, Jerusalem, Zion unable to see."
 Is that not what a fog does to somebody?
 That is what a cloud is.
 That is what fog is.
 It is just a cloud, and when you get inside of one everything becomes disorienting, depending of course on how thick the cloud is.

-Lamentations 2:2 The Lord has swallowed up all the habitations of Jacob, and has not pitied: he has thrown down in his wrath the strong holds of the daughter of Judah; He has brought them down to the ground: he has polluted the kingdom and the princes thereof.
+Lamentations 2:2 The Lord has swallowed up and has not pitied all the dwelling places of Jacob.
+He has thrown down in his wrath the strongholds of the daughter of Judah; He has brought them down to the ground; He has profaned the kingdom and its princes.

 Are these just fancy words, or is what God is saying here absolutely true that He did this?
 He not only blinded them, but He made their armies weak and impotent.
 All the defenses they put up crumbled before the Babylonians.

-Lamentations 2:3-5 He has cut off in his fierce anger all the horn [a symbol of strength] of Israel: he has drawn back his right hand from before the enemy [His right hand being a symbol of protection that He was keeping the enemy away, but he drew it back and the enemy began flooding in], and he burned against Jacob like a flaming fire, which devours round about.
-He has bent his bow like an enemy [You bend your bow to shoot arrows in order to kill]: he stood with his right hand as an adversary, and slew all that were pleasant [giving certainly the impression that He made sure those that were considered to be icons—the idols that the others followed—got killed] to the eye in the tabernacle of the daughter of Zion: he poured out his fury like fire.
-The Lord was as an enemy: he has swallowed up Israel, he has swallowed up all her palaces.
+Lamentations 2:3-5 He has cut off in fierce anger every horn [a symbol of strength] of Israel; He has drawn back His right hand from before the enemy [His right hand being a symbol of protection that He was keeping the enemy away, but he drew it back and the enemy began flooding in].
+He has blazed against Jacob like a flaming fire, which devours all round.
+Standing like an enemy, He has bent his bow [You bend your bow to shoot arrows in order to kill]; with His right hand, like an adversary, He has slain all that were pleasing [giving certainly the impression that He made sure those that were considered to be icons—the idols that the others followed—got killed] to His eye; on the tent of the daughter of Zion; He has poured out His fury like fire.
+The Lord was like an enemy.
+He has swallowed up Israel.
+He has swallowed all her palaces.

-Lamentations 2:6 And he has violently taken away his tabernacle as if it were of a garden: He has destroyed his places of the assembly: the LORD has caused the solemn feasts and Sabbaths to be [not just not kept, but] forgotten in Zion, and has despised in the indignation of his anger the king and the priest.
+Lamentations 2:6 He has done violence to His tabernacle as if it were of a garden; He has destroyed his place of assembly; the LORD has caused the solemn feasts and Sabbaths to be [not just not kept, but] forgotten in Zion.
+In His burning indignation He has spurned the king and the priest.

 Zedekiah was captured and taken in chains to Babylon, and his eyes were put out.
 But his eyes were not put out until he watched all of his sons being put to death.
 Of course "the priest" here is probably a reference to the high priest.

-Lamentations 2:7-8 The Lord has cast off his altar, he has abhorred his sanctuary, he has given up into the hand of the enemy the walls of her palaces; they have made a noise in the house of the LORD, as in the day of a solemn feast.
-The LORD has purposed to destroy the wall [all the protection] of the daughter of Zion: he has stretched out a line, he has not withdrawn his hand from destroying: therefore he made the rampart and the wall to lament; they languished together.
+Lamentations 2:7-8 The Lord has spurned His altar, he has abandoned His sanctuary; he has given up the walls of her palaces into the hand of the enemy.
+They have made a noise in the house of the LORD, as on the day of a set feast.
+The LORD has purposed to destroy the wall [all the protection] of the daughter of Zion.
+He has stretched out a line; He has not withdrawn His hand from destroying; therefore he caused the rampart and the wall to lament; they languished together.